hackoregon/2019-backend-docker/README.md

 DJANGO_SECRET_KEY=h0ldon2th3nighT
 ```

 3. Create a local_settings folder which will contain 3 files: `settings.py`, `urls.py`, and `gunicorn_conf.py`.
 These files will include any Django settings for your project, that you need to override from the default, as well as your url routes, and [gunicorn webserver configuration](http://docs.gunicorn.org/en/stable/settings.html#settings) respectively.
+If you are just spinning up the default hello world django project, and not adding any additional url routes, omit the `urls.py` or a blank file will cause errors.

 For example, if you are working to create a local django app named `passenger_census` you would like to import, you can include you updated `INSTALLED_APPS` object in the `local_settings/settings.py` and it will be imported.